Why Do I Have a Unibrow?

 Does Anything Banish Cellulite?

-A pinch will show lumpy skin on just about every woman because cellulite is a normal fat layer under the skin.
+A pinch will show lumpy skin on just about every woman.
+Cellulite is just a normal fat layer under the skin.
 Exercising to firm muscles can sometimes make it less visible.
 Doctors question whether special cellulite creams really work for long.
-For a quick fix before slipping on short shorts, rub on a self-tanner.
+For a quick fix before slipping on shorts, rub on a self-tanner.
 Cellulite is less noticeable on darker skin.
-Some cosmetic procedures also target cellulite.
+Cosmetic procedures are another option.

 Why Do I Blush So Often?

 Most people blush sometimes, especially when feeling shy or embarrassed.
-When patches of red pop up randomly on your cheeks, forehead, or chin, rosacea may be to blame.
-If that’s the case, see your dermatologist.
+But when patches of red pop up randomly on your cheeks, forehead, or chin, rosacea may be to blame.
+If that's the case, see your dermatologist.
 There are pills and creams that can help.
+Use a broad-spectrum sunscreen every day, as sunlight is a trigger for the flushing of rosacea.
 Rarely, frequent blushing and a pounding heart in social situations can be an anxiety disorder.
 If it harms your work or relationships, talk to your doctor.

 Are Those Pimples on My Bottom?

 Probably not.
-Small white or red bumps on your rear are most likely keratosis pilaris.
+While they could be folliculitis – an infection of the hair follicles -- small white or red bumps on your rear are most likely keratosis pilaris.
 This is a harmless skin condition that can also show up on the back, cheeks, upper arms, and thighs.
-The condition may last for years but tends to go away gradually by age 30.
-Until then, moisturizer may help, too -- applied several times a day.
+The condition may last for years, but tends to go away gradually by age 30.
+Until then, moisturizer applied several times a daymay help.

 How Did I Get Stretch Marks?

-When the skin gets stretched by pregnancy, weight gain, or the normal growth of the teen years, fine lines can develop.
+When the skin gets stretched by pregnancy, weight gain, or the normal growth of the teen years, depressed lines can develop.
 These stretch marks are a type of scar, which is usually red or purple to start, then fades to a glossy white.
-They're most common on the belly, thighs, hips, breasts, or lower back.
-Chemical peels or laser surgery can reduce stretch marks.
+They're most common on the belly, thighs, hips, breasts, and lower back.
+Chemical peels or laser surgery can reduce them.
 Unfortunately, lotions and creams usually don’t do much.